lesar/hyperscriptTodoList/README.md

 No this is an example so I will write all necessary comment on the code.
 I'm new to Inferno so I think that my comment will be helpfull for beginners.
 I start to write comment next day and then change this rows.
 Now I have write 0% comments.

 ## How to start
-You have to install [npm][16] then you have to go on terminal and change folder to soruce projact and do `npm install` this download and install all dependencies.
+You have to install [npm][16] then you have to go on terminal and change folder to source project and do `npm install` this download and install all dependencies.

 `npm run start` start a server on port 8080, you can see it on your browser on url http://localhost:8080/

 `npm run build` make a production buid on *dist* folder.
-Here you can see the code is more small due to produciotion optimization.
+Here you can see the code is more small due to production optimization.

 [1]:https://www.typescriptlang.org